OpenVoice - AI Audio Models Tool

 Key Features

-• Instant voice cloning from a short reference audio clip without per-speaker training
+• Instant cloning from a short reference clip without per-voice retraining.

-• Granular style controls: emotion, accent, rhythm, pauses, and intonation at inference time
+• Granular style control: emotion, accent, rhythm, pauses and intonation.

 Example Usage